Type: Higher Education

 Please note: this course is suited to individuals who would like more time to develop their technique and creative skills within a breadth of styles before applying to a 3-year degree programme.
 It is also a recommended route for applicants who are looking for a one-year intensive programme of study, or are undecided as to whether they are ready to commit to three years’ full-time training.
 This programme is also suitable for very talented 16-17 year olds as a full-time alternative access route to Higher Education.

-Contemporary Urban Dance focuses on four key elements:
+Cultural Dance Forms focuses on four key elements:

 All of the practical work is understood through historical, social, political, gender, and cultural contexts, adding background, meaning and depth to your own and other professional works.

 Entry is through successful audition.
 Additionally candidates should have normally gained four GCSE passes (grade C/4 or above), which must include English Language, and two A Level passes or a L3 BTEC National diploma or professional/vocational training at an appropriate level.